Dragon Lee (wrestler): New Japan Pro-Wrestling (2016–2020)

 In January 2016, Dragon Lee made his Japanese debut by taking part in the CMLL and New Japan Pro-Wrestling (NJPW) co-produced Fantastica Mania 2016 tour.
 On the fifth show of the tour, he successfully defended the CMLL World Lightweight Championship against Virus.
-After the match, Dragon Lee was attacked by Kamaitachi, which led to a match the following day, where Dragon Lee lost the CMLL World Lightweight Championship.
-Dragon Lee regained the championship from Kamaitachi on March 4 when the two had a rematch in Mexico City.
-During the summer, Dragon Lee became involved in a rivalry with La Máscara, a storyline that sprung from La Máscara feuding with the entire Muñoz family.
-La Máscara and Rush had teamed together as Los Ingobernables for years, but over the summer of 2016 the group had broken up.
-Initially the feud focused on Rush and La Máscara but late changed focus from Rush to Dragon Lee.
-On August 5, Dragon Lee made a challenge for a Mask vs. Mask Lucha de Apuestas between the two, which was accepted by La Máscara.
-On September 2 at the 83rd Anniversary Show, Dragon Lee defeated La Máscara win the second mask of his career.
-In January 2017, Dragon Lee took part in the Fantastica Mania 2017 tour, successfully defending the CMLL World Lightweight Championship against Bárbaro Cavernario during the January 20 event.
-Dragon Lee as a participant in the 2017 International Gran Prix.
-He was eliminated from the torneo cibernetico on September 1 by Juice Robinson.
+After the match, Lee was attacked by Kamaitachi, which led to a match the following day, where Lee lost the CMLL World Lightweight Championship.
+Lee regained the championship from Kamaitachi on March 4 when the two had a rematch in Mexico City.